thomasbedu/-docker-desktop-medium/Readme.md

 https://dhwaneetbhatt.com/blog/run-docker-without-docker-desktop-on-macos

 ## How to
-The initial install is split into 2 file `firstInstall_1.sh` and `firstInstall_2.sh`
+The initial install is split into 2 file `masOsPrerequisite.sh` and `macOsConfig.sh`

-`firstInstall_1.sh` is only for virtual box, as you will need to authorize it on your MacOs preferences after the installation.
+`masOsPrerequisite.sh` is for all prerequisite (virtual box, vagrant and docker).
+You will probably need to authorize virtual box in your macOS preferences after the installation.

-After you can call `firstInstall_2.sh`.
-This script will install all the dependencies
- - vagrant + addon
- - docker and docker-compose

 After installing all dependancies the script will create the vm using vagrant And in a last step the script will configure your local machine to mao docker, docker-compose to use the virtual machine to handle command

 After this first install, you might need to recreate your vm (for any reason).
 T o do that just run `vagrant destroy` and `vagrant up`

+`macOsConfig.sh` will finish the customisation of your local machine by setting the link between docker on your machine and docker engine on the virtual machine.

 ## Content of vm
 The vm use Official Ubuntu 20.04 LTS Focal Fossa, you can change it by editing `FROM_VAGRANT_BOX` param.
 Boxes for vagrant can be found here [vagrant-boxes](https://app.vagrantup.com/boxes/search)